Brie Larson: 2015–2019: Established actress

 Following the success of Room, Larson played a leading role in Free Fire (2016), an action-comedy about a shootout in a warehouse.
 She agreed to the project to call attention to gun violence.
 Eric Kohn of IndieWire noted how different Larson's role was from that in Room and added that her "businesslike demeanor once again proves her ability to command a scene with a single glare".
 Commercially, the film failed to recoup its $7 million investment.
 She had filmed a part in Todd Solondz's comedy Wiener-Dog, but her scenes were deleted from the final cut as Solondz found her character inessential to the story.
 The following year, Larson starred alongside Tom Hiddleston and Samuel L. Jackson in the second installment of the MonsterVerse franchise, entitled Kong: Skull Island.
 Shot in Vietnam, the film featured her as a photojournalist in the 1970s.
 It marked her first mainstream big-budget release, and while she was glad to play a role not defined by her looks, she bemoaned the lack of female co-stars.
 Ann Hornaday of The Washington Post praised the film's visual effects and remarked that "Larson manages to hold her own with very little to do".
 Kong: Skull Island was a commercial success, grossing over $566 million worldwide.

 Later in 2017, Larson portrayed Jeannette Walls in The Glass Castle, an adaptation of Walls' memoir, which reunited her with Destin Daniel Cretton.
 It tells the story of a young woman's relationship with her nonconformist parents (played by Woody Harrelson and Naomi Watts).
 Larson was drawn to the complex depiction of a parent-child relationship and identified with its theme of forgiveness.
 She collaborated closely with Walls and her siblings and observed their mannerisms.
 Peter Bradshaw of The Guardian disliked the film's sentimentality but noted that "it is saved, just a little, by the robustness of Brie Larson's presence".
-Also poorly received was the India-set musical romance Basmati Blues, a project she had filmed back in 2013, which received criticism on social media for its white savior narrative.
+Also poorly received was the India-set musical romance Basmati Blues, a project she had filmed in 2013, which received criticism on social media for its white savior narrative.
 The 2017 Toronto International Film Festival marked the release of Larson's feature film directorial debut, the comedy-drama Unicorn Store, in which she also starred.
 It was later picked for digital distribution by Netflix in 2019.
 She played a disillusioned art student fascinated with unicorns.
 Larson had unsuccessfully auditioned in 2012 to star in the film when Miguel Arteta was attached to direct.
 After the production was stalled, Larson was offered to direct and star in it.
 She was drawn to the fanciful narrative and found a connection between her character's journey and her experience as a director.
 David Ehrlich of IndieWire disliked the film but took note of Larson's potential as a filmmaker.